-SIPR ran a seventh competition for small research and knowledge exchange grants and made four awards in November 2018 totalling £80,000.
+SIPR ran an eighth competition for small research and knowledge exchange grants and made three awards in April 2019 totalling £22,800.

 ELIGIBILITY AND THE REVIEW PROCESS FOR THIS AND PAST COMPETITIONS